 Marc Laimon is a renowned grappling coach who holds the rank of black belt in Brazillian jiu jitsu, being also the founder of the Cobra Kai BJJ academy.
-Marc Laimon has worked on the ground games of several MMA fighters, including Bas Rutten, Oleg Tatakrov, Mark Kerr, Johny Hendricks and many others, while producing well known jiu jitsu black belts such as Sim Go and Chris Holdsworth.
-Marc Laimon was also an instructor on the famous MMA reality show TUF (The Ultimate Fighter).
+Marc Laimon has worked on the ground games of several MMA fighters, including Bas Rutten, Oleg Tatakrov, Mark Kerr, Johny Hendricks and many more while producing well-known jiu-jitsu black belts such as Sim Go and Chris Holdsworth.
+Marc Laimon was also an instructor on the famous mixed martial arts show – TUF (The Ultimate Fighter).

 Marc Laimon Jiu Jitsu

 - IBJJF Pan American 3rd Place (2000 brown)

 Marc Laimon initiated his jiu jitsu life on the 22nd of January, 1996 in Torrance, California at the Gracie Academy.
 He turned to jiu jitsu heavily influenced by Royce Gracie‘s performances in the early UFC’s and became an avid student of Royce and Rorion Gracie at the academy, earning a blue belt from the Gracies.